 The Local Government Pension Scheme (LGPS) provides pension benefits for certain employees within local government.
-It is governed by statute and the statutory responsibility for regulating the scheme lies with the Minister of State for the Department of Levelling Up, Housing and Community (DLUHC).
+It is governed by statute and the statutory responsibility for regulating the scheme lies with the Minister of Housing, Communities and Local Government (MHCLG).

 The LGPS is administered locally by 86 Pension Funds in England and Wales and collectively is one of the largest pension schemes in the UK.